diogohsp/diogohsp/README.md

 My name is Diogo, a person passionate about technology and challenges.

-I am currently studying a Bachelor's degree in Computer Science and working in the area of ​​information techno0logy as a web developer intern.
+I am currently studying a Bachelor's degree in Computer Science and working in the area of ​​information technology as a web developer intern.

 </div>